|

 - Aches associated with the common cold

 In fact, ibuprofen and aspirin are also used to treat many of the same conditions.
-Many prescription drugs such as Oxycontin include ibuprofen in its composition.
+Many prescription drugs, such as Oxycontin, include ibuprofen in their composition.

 Some people may experience side effects after taking ibuprofen.
 These may include: